polterguy/polterguy.github.io/tutorials/super-dry/index.md

 # Super DRY code

-In this tutorial we will have a look at two features that allows you to write _"super DRY code"_, and with DRY here we of course refer to _"Don't Repeat Yourself"_, which is an important design principle as you create software.
+In this tutorial we will have a look at two features that allows you to write _"super DRY code"_, and with DRY here we refer to _"Don't Repeat Yourself"_, which is an important design principle as you create software.
 If you prefer to watch video tutorials having me demonstrating how things are tied together, you can watch the following video where I walk you through these parts.